ideasonpurpose/docker-wordpress-dev/README.md

 docker build . --tag ideasonpurpose/wordpress:dev
 ```

-### Dockerfile

-This project's Dockerfile is based on the official WordPress image.
-We add [Xdebug](https://xdebug.org/), the [ImageMagick](http://www.imagemagick.org/) PHP extension, SSH and enable all PHP debug settings.

 ### Shell Scripts

 All shell scripts in **bin** have been checked with [ShellCheck](https://www.shellcheck.net/) and formatted with [shfmt](https://github.com/mvdan/sh) via Docker: